NewsNational News

 What was meant to be the launch of a new tour for Kirk’s conservative group, Turning Point USA, ended in tragedy.

-Kirk, 31, a husband and father, was shot and killed when a gunman opened fire during an appearance at Utah Valley University.
+Kirk, 31, a husband and father of two young children, was shot and killed when a gunman opened fire during an appearance at Utah Valley University.
 Authorities say one shot was fired.

 “Every American should have an issue with this.
 This is not a Democrat or Republican issue.
-This is an American issue,” said Alex Fahmi, President of the Palm Beach Young Republicans Club.
+This is an American issue,” said Alex Fahmy, President of the Palm Beach Young Republicans Club.

-“We always shook hands after our civil debate,” Fahmi said.
+“We always shook hands after our civil debate,” Fahmy said.

-When asked whether he ever imagined something like this could happen, he responded: “I would never expect someone to bring a gun or even just act in a very violent manner.”
+When WPTV reporter, Michael Hoffman asked whether he ever imagined something like this could happen, he responded: “I would never expect someone to bring a gun or even just act in a very violent manner.”

 As the investigation continues, questions are being raised about the security at the Utah Valley University event.
 The university has a committee responsible for assessing the security needs of major events — but it’s still unclear what level of protection was put in place for Kirk’s appearance.